markusmueller73/Cryptor/README.md

 # Cryptor
-Simple application for Linux, MacOS and Windows to crypt a text- or rtf-file.
-The file is en-/decode with the AES 128-bit decryption.
+Simple application for Linux, MacOS and Windows to store your login datas in a xml- or decrypted-file.
+The en-/decoder is AES 128-bit.

 # ToDos
-* get file as argument
-* create better ui
 * test on linux machines
 * test whole software